You are here

 Coordinates a major function of the chemical dependency treatment program;

-Coordinates programs for inmates with hearing impairments;
+Coordinates programs for individuals with hearing impairments;

 Completes chemical dependency screens or risk assessment reports ordered by the court;